 Joseph F. DiNapoli Playground

 Joseph F. DiNapoli (1935-1989) was a longtime parks worker and active member of the Canarsie community.
-The Brooklyn native grew up in East New York and lived with his wife and two children at 1464 East 88th Street for twenty five years.
+The Brooklyn native grew up in East New York and lived with his wife and two children on East 88th Street for twenty five years.
 DiNapoli worked in Canarsie Park from 1967 until his death, rising to the rank of Principal Park Supervisor.
 He established the 69th Police Precinct community baseball program and served on the Executive Board of the Columbia Society, the Parks Italian heritage group, for fifteen years.
 He was also an executive board member of Laborers Local 924 and Uniformed Parks Officers Local 1508.

-This playground was renamed in memory Joseph DiNapoli at the urging of the local community who saw the rewards of his hard work and his devotion to the park.
+This playground was renamed in memory of Joseph DiNapoli at the urging of the local community who saw the rewards of his hard work and his devotion to the park.
 It was named under a local law introduced by Council Member Herbert E. Berman, and signed by Mayor David Dinkins on April 5, 1990.